-There are countless VPN options available, but Hotspot Shield provides unrestricted access to online content along with complete Wi-Fi security.
+There are countless VPN options available, but Hotspot Shield provides unrestricted access to online content along with complete WiFi security.
 This allows access to sites and apps like YouTube, Facebook, Snapchat, Twitter, and more.
 It even alerts you to spam sites, so you can avoid malware and phishing scams.
 Even better, Hotspot Shield VPN is free to download for iPhone, Android, and Windows phones and desktops.
-For these reasons, the VPN has been downloaded more than 350 million times and has been featured by CNN, The New York Times, and Wall Street Journal.
+For these reasons, the VPN has been downloaded more than 650 million times and has been featured by CNN, The New York Times, and the Wall Street Journal.
 It’s a reputable VPN countless people have come to rely upon at school or in the workplace.

-The recently released Hotspot Shield Chrome and Firefox extensions have made a great download even better.
+The Hotspot Shield Chrome and Firefox extensions have made a great download even better.
 The VPN extension boasts unlimited bandwidth, an easy-to-use interface, various available locations, and protected browser traffic.
 It will even hide your real location and all online activities.
 When you need an intuitive, straightforward, free solution for your browser, the Hotspot Shield Chrome or Firefox extension meets every need.